andreasmhallberg/readingnotes/Meiseles, 1977. Restitution of ‘word-endings’ in Modern Literary Arabic.md

 - "Regenereation" of case system.
 Stylistic and not syntactic.
 179

-- Srabs cannot use ucraab in fluent speech.
+- Arabs cannot use icraab in fluent speech.
 180

 - Correct icraab first minutes of speech.
 Then more mixed ways of speaking.
 180